EvilFlowersCatalog/EvilFlowersViewer/README.md

 - Zoom in and out of documents
 - Page navigation through a page thumbnail view
 - Text search within documents
+- Share the entire document or with selected pages
+- Citate export in BibTeX, BibLaTeX, RIS and bibliography
+- Changing themes

 ## Features Under Development

-- Citation export
-- Customizable user interface with themes
 - Annotation tools for highlighting and commenting on text
+- Editing with pen
 - and more...

 # Getting started